- Academic Eligibility

 - A minimum of 90 semester hours undergraduate work, i.e. pre-professional school credit, must be earned.

-- Pathways to General Education requirements must be met, plus at least 18 of the 30 hours required in the major during the three-year, pre-professional work program.
+- Curriculum for Liberal Education requirements must be met, plus at least 18 of the 30 hours required in the major during the three-year, pre-professional work program.
 A department may require more than 18 hours of course work in the major.

 Virginia Tech offers four-year degree programs leading to a Bachelor of Arts, Bachelor of Science, or Bachelor of Fine Arts degree.
 Also offered are five-year Bachelor of Architecture and Bachelor of Landscape Architecture programs.
 Virginia Tech also offers graduate work in 76 fields of study leading to masters degrees and in 62 fields leading to doctoral degrees.
 A professional degree is offered through the Virginia-Maryland Regional College of Veterinary Medicine, located at Virginia Tech, and a medical degree from the Virginia Tech Carilion School of Medicine.